meliorence/react-native-snap-carousel/README.md

 ## Migration from version 2.x

-> **IMPORTANT: Since `FlatList` was introduced in React Native `0.43.x`, you need to use version `2.4.0` of the plugin if you're currently using an older release of RN.
-Please note that we won't support this older version of the plugin.** Also, make sure to check [the relevant documentation](https://github.com/archriss/react-native-snap-carousel/blob/v2.4.0/README.md).

 Slides are no longer appended as direct children of the component since the plugin is now based on `FlatList` instead of `ScrollView`.
 There are two new props that takes care of their rendering: `data` and `renderItem` (both are inherited from `FlatList`).

+> :warning: **Since `FlatList` was introduced in React Native `0.43.x`, you need to use version `2.4.0` of the plugin if you're currently using an older release of RN.
+Please note that we won't support this older version of the plugin.** Also, make sure to check [the relevant documentation](https://github.com/archriss/react-native-snap-carousel/blob/v2.4.0/README.md).

 If you were already looping throught an array of data to populate the carousel, the migration is pretty straightforward.
 Just pass your slides' data to the `data` prop, convert your slides' getter to a function and pass it to the `renderItem` prop: you're good to go!